Dudley Moore: Partnership with Peter Cook

 When Moore returned to the UK he was offered his own series on the BBC, Not Only...
 But Also (1965, 1966, 1970).
 It was commissioned specifically as a vehicle for Moore, but when he invited Peter Cook on as a guest, their comedy partnership was so notable that it became a permanent fixture of the series.
 Cook and Moore are most remembered for their sketches as two working-class men, Pete and Dud, in macs and cloth caps, commenting on politics and the arts, but they also fashioned a series of one-off characters, usually with Moore in the role of interviewer to one of Cook's upper-class eccentrics.

 The pair developed an unorthodox method for scripting the material, using a tape recorder to tape an ad-libbed routine that they would then have transcribed and edited.
 This would not leave enough time to fully rehearse the script, so they often had a set of cue cards.
-Moore was famous for "corpsing" so, as the programmes often went out live, Cook would deliberately make him laugh in order to get an even bigger reaction from the studio audience.
+Moore was famous for "corpsing" so, as the programmes often went out live, Cook would deliberately make him laugh to get an even bigger reaction from the studio audience.
 The BBC wiped much of the series, though some of the soundtracks (which were issued on LP record) have survived.
 In 1968 Cook and Moore briefly switched to ATV for four one-hour programmes entitled Goodbye Again; however, they were not as critically well-received as the BBC shows.

 On film, Moore and Cook appeared in the 1966 British comedy film The Wrong Box, before co-writing and co-starring in Bedazzled (1967) with Eleanor Bron.
 Set in Swinging London of the 1960s, Bedazzled was directed by Stanley Donen.
 The pair closed the decade with appearances in the ensemble caper film Monte Carlo or Bust and Richard Lester's The Bed Sitting Room, based on the play by Spike Milligan and John Antrobus.
 In 1968 and 1969 Moore embarked on two solo comedy ventures, firstly in the film 30 is a Dangerous Age, Cynthia and secondly, on stage, for an Anglicised adaptation of Woody Allen's Play It Again, Sam at the Globe Theatre in London's West End.